 Using rollicking verse with echoes of “Mary had a Little Lamb,” Alma Fullerton tells a lively story about communal projects and finding creative solutions that help everyone contribute.
-This tale for young readers is graced with Alma’s stunning primitive paper sculpture art—the first book she has chosen to illustrate herself.
+This lively story for young readers is graced with Alma’s stunning primitive paper sculpture art – the first book she has chosen to illustrate herself.

-CCBC Best Books for Kids & Teens Starred Selection
+2013 CCBC Best Books for Kids & Teens selection

 “The full-color, mixed-media collages steal the show…A great choice for group sharing or for units on communities.”—School Library Journal

-“The recipe for Fullerton’s second picture book, after A Good Trade, involves a bit of ‘Stone Soup,’ a dash of ‘Mary Had a Little Lamb,’ and a rural Kenyan setting.”—Publishers Weekly
+“The recipe for Fullerton’s second picture book, after A Good Trade, involves a bit of ‘Stone Soup,’ a dash of ‘Mary Had a Little Lamb,’ and a rural Kenyan setting…there’s much to enjoy in Fullerton’s textured illustrations…”—Publishers Weekly

 “For reading aloud or alone, a nourishing choice.”—Kirkus Reviews

-“The simple sentences have a conversational tone and the superb pacing makes for a lively read aloud…[The] paper-sculpture illustrations are a visual feast.”—Quill & Quire
+“The simple sentences have a conversational tone and the superb pacing makes for a lively read aloud…[The] paper-sculpture illustrations are a visual feast…Textures seem tactile, from the rough, peeling bark on twigs to the softly curling tufts of the goats’ hair.”—Quill & Quire

-“The first line of this story draws readers into a day-in-the-life of Kenyan school community…”—International Reading Association
+“The first line of this story draws readers into a day-in-the-life of Kenyan school community, which Fullerton depicts with mixed-media collage and paper-sculptures that lend a diorama-like depth to each scene.”—International Reading Association Reading Today Online

 “Community Soup is a short fun tale that welcomes everyone…Alma Fullerton uses bright colors and texture in excitingly visual collages throughout the book.
 Each page comes alive and pops right off the page!
 Community Soup is wonderful for young readers looking to explore their culinary side with a little help from Kioni and her friends!”—New York Botanical Gardens, “Children’s Books Explore the Power of Community”